varocketry/guitar-mastery-hub/public/lessons/lesson_029_complete_performance_preparation.md

 **Share authentically.**
 **Connect honestly.**

-**See you in Lesson 30 - where we celebrate your complete journey and plan your future!** 🎸
+**See you in Lesson 30 - where we celebrate your complete journey and plan your future!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**